![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 "That's not quite how Reggie tells it," Jason responded.
 "Not about you, or the race."

-"Jerry, it's an amazing coincidence for you to walk in on us like this.
+Reggie spoke up.
+"Jerry, this is an amazing coincidence, for you to walk in on us like this!
 I just finished telling Jason about our race to Houston and back."

 "Oh?
 He hadn't heard it before?"
 I asked.
 Heck: that race had taken place ages ago!